 It's More Than a Meal Application!

-- Title II funds – Professional Development for all staff.
+- Professional Development for all staff (Title II)

-- Title IV funds – Student support and Academic Enrichment.
+- Student support and Academic Enrichment (Title IV)

 Thank you for your participation in this important funding initiative!